ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 At a high level:
 - A public, private and bastion VSI are provisioned with the ubuntu-18.04 base image
-- nginx is installed on the public and private VSI - demonstrating the use of IBM mirrors
+- nginx is installed on the public and private VSI - demonstrating the use of {{site.data.keyword.IBM}} mirrors
 - Internet software is accessed - demonstrating the use of internet repositories on the public VSI and failure on the private VSI
 - A file is copied from the file system of the provisioning computer to the public VSI and executed
 - Tests are run to verify the above